edgelesssys/docs.edgeless.systems/marblerun/reference/coordinator.md

 era -c coordinator-era.json -h $MARBLERUN -o marblerun.crt
 ```

-?> On Ubuntu, `~/.local/bin` is only added to PATH when the directory exists when initializing your bash environment during login.
+?> On Ubuntu, `~/.local/bin` is added to PATH only if the directory exists when the bash environment is initialized during login.
 You might need to re-login after creating the directory.
 Also, non-default shells such as `zsh` do not add this path by default.
-Therefore, if you receive `command not found: era` as an error message for a local user installation, either make sure `~/.local/bin` was added to your PATH successfully or simply use the machine-wide installation method.
+Therefore, if you receive `command not found: era` as an error message for a local user installation, make sure `~/.local/bin` was added to your PATH successfully, or simply use the machine-wide installation method.

-The file `coordinator-era.json` contains the *Packages* information for the Coordinator.
-For our testing image this can be pulled from our GitHub releases:
+The file `coordinator-era.json` contains the [Packages](workflows/define-manifest.md#manifestpackages) information for the Coordinator.
+The example `coordinator-era.json` for our provided testing image can be downloaded from GitHub:

 ```bash
 wget https://github.com/edgelesssys/marblerun/releases/latest/download/coordinator-era.json